chris-martin/bricks/in/posts/2017-05-10-loc/post.md

   deriving (Eq, Ord)
 ```

-Rather than keeping a set of the spans, we keep a set of the spans' start and
+Rather than keeping a set of the spans, we keep a set of the spans’ start and
 end positions, along with a tag indicating whether each is a start or an end.
 You should notice the drawback to this representation: it is now much less
 “correct by construction”.
 The map must contain an even number of `Loc`s,
 alternating between `Start` and `End`.
 Any operations we write using the `Area`
 constructor must take care to preserve that property.

-I'll only cover one of the algorithms in this blog post: Adding a `Span` to an
+I’ll only cover one of the algorithms in this blog post: Adding a `Span` to an
 `Area`.
-We're going to define a function with this type:
+We’re going to define a function with this type:

 ```haskell
 addSpan :: Span -> Area -> Area